Alberts69/CWare/README.md

 May 4th 2021 - 1.0 - Initial version

-May 4th 2021 - 1.0.1 - Fixed applications that won't fully load
+May 4th 2021 - 1.0.1 - Fixed applications that only load halfway